jack23247/blog/_posts/2021-05-29-building-preempt-rt.md

 <img src="https://raw.githubusercontent.com/jack23247/blog/master/img/menuconfig-main.png" alt="menuconfig-main" style="zoom: 100%;" />
 <br><i>The colorful interface presented by <tt>menuconfig</tt></i>
 </p>
 `menuconfig` is an `ncurses`-based tool that lets us modify the kernel parameters so we can obtain different configurations.
-Many aspects of the kernel's behavior can be changed by recompiling it with different options, but let's focus specifically on the ones we need: open **General Setup** -> **Preemption Model** and select **Fully Preemptible Kernel (Real-Time)** instead of Voluntary Kernel Preemption (Desktop).
+Many aspects of the kernel's behavior can be changed by recompiling it with different options, but let's focus specifically on the ones we need: open **General Setup → Preemption Model** and select **Fully Preemptible Kernel (Real-Time)** instead of Voluntary Kernel Preemption (Desktop).

 <p style="vertical-align:middle;">
 <img src="https://raw.githubusercontent.com/jack23247/blog/master/img/menuconfig-sched.png" alt="menuconfig-sched" style="zoom: 100%;" />